Making Space For Grief: A Psychologist On Loss

 7. Complicated Relationships, Complicated Grief

 If the relationship with the person you lost was difficult, grief can be confusing.
 Guilt, relief, resentment and sorrow can all coexist.
-Finding a therapist or journaling privately can help untangle those mixed emotions in a non-judgmental space
+Finding a therapist or journaling privately can help untangle those mixed emotions in a non-judgmental space.

 8. Final Thoughts: Let Others In

 If this conversation – or any recent news – has triggered memories of past losses, don’t suffer in silence.
 Grief needs witnesses.
 Reach out.
 Let others support you.
+For a broader look at building resilience after loss, see our piece on overcoming adversity.

 “Grief doesn’t shrink.
 Life grows around it.”